 Lectric hit a home run with the original XP models, and the updated XP 2.0 is even better.
 The addition of an 80mm suspension fork, a wider handlebar, and slightly narrower 3-inch wide knobby tires has improved its handling, ride quality, and versatility.
 It still boasts the same frame, integrated battery, and powerful 500W motor and can be configured as Class 2 or 3 with speeds up to 28 mph using pedal assist.
 It comes in regular or step-thru (tested) frames, both of which can accommodate a wide user height range.
 This electric bike also comes loaded with user-friendly features, and the folding design makes it easier to transport or store with limited space.
-Oh, and did we mention that it's the least expensive model in our e-bike test fleet?Editor's Note: This product review was updated on February 2, 2022 to give more product comparison information and recommendations.
+Oh, and did we mention that it's very reasonably priced?Editor's Note: This product review was updated on July 20th, 2022 to give more product comparison information and recommendations.

 Lectric XP Step-Thru 2.0 Review

 Cons: Small wheels, somewhat twitchy handling, smaller battery

 Compare to Similar Products